Azure-Samples/LUIS-DevOps-Template/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This repository demonstrates how to develop a LUIS application while following engineering practices that adhere to software engineering fundamentals around source control, testing, CI/CD and release management.

-This template repository demonstrates how to use GitHub Actions pipelines with an example LUIS project ***vacation_requests***, defined in this repo in the [model.lu file](luis-app/model.lu).
-Follow the [setup instructions](1-project-setup.md) to clone this template repository to your own GitHub account and to configure it for use.
-This template repository provides a working project structure and GitHub Actions pipelines and includes [instructions on how to customize this repository](docs/3-customizing-own-project.md) for use with your own project.
+Use this repository to develop a LUIS application while following DevOps engineering practices that adhere to software engineering fundamentals around source control, testing, CI/CD and release management.
+This template repository provides a working project structure and GitHub Actions pipelines that you can customize for use with your own project.

 You can find out more about LUIS in the [Language Understanding (LUIS) documentation](https://docs.microsoft.com/azure/cognitive-services/luis/).